Lake District road trip inspiration

 Which short walks are best near Keswick?

-Friar’s Crag and Castlerigg Stone Circle are two of the easiest short stops near Keswick, with Derwentwater and Borrowdale nearby for longer scenic exploring.
+Friar’s Crag and Castlerigg Stone Circle are two of the easiest shorter stops near Keswick, with Derwentwater and Borrowdale nearby for wider scenic exploring.

 Do I need walking boots for short Lake District walks?

-For many short walks, sturdy shoes may be enough in dry weather, but waterproof footwear is often a good idea because paths can be muddy, uneven or slippery.
+Sturdy footwear may be enough for some routes in dry conditions, but waterproof footwear is often sensible because paths can be muddy, uneven or slippery.